jdkouris/jdkouris/README.md

 ### What I'm Up To
 - Working on [My Fitness](https://github.com/jdkouris/MyFitness)
-- Adding to my skills by learning SwiftUIi
+- Adding to my skills by learning SwiftUI
 - Graduated from the part-time iOS program at Lambda School

 ### Where you can find me: